 - BONUS tip.
 Automate your search to save you even more time.
 You can set up news alerts and email alerts to save yourself hours and hours so that all the information you want and need relative to your job search comes to you via your inbox.
 When I help my clients do this they tell me they go from surfing the net 20 to 40 hours a week to spending just a few hours, with more productivity and better results!

 ***You can purchase the e-books in The Career Artisan Series on Amazon for just a few dollars.
-E-books can be read on your computer, iPad or smartphone (you don’t need a Kindle!)
-The Career Artisan Series.
+E-books can be read on your computer, iPad or smartphone (you don’t need a Kindle!) – or purchase the PDF version here.

-Pros: The job comes to you and there is a lot of cache.
+The job comes to you and there is a lot of cachet.
 Executives enjoy believing that they have been handpicked by a recruiter to represent them to a company.
 The truth is that the recruiter represents the company, not you, the candidate, no matter what they are telling you or how they are making you feel.
 Still, it is a “pro” that the recruiter brings the opportunity to you.

-Cons: A recruiter has the company’s best interest at heart since it is the company who pays them in the end.
-And sometimes the recruiter is paid so much (20% to 30% of your salary) that I believe it can cut into your ability to fully leverage your compensation negotiations.
+A recruiter has the company’s best interest at heart since it is the company who pays them in the end.
+And sometimes the recruiter is paid so much (20% to 30% of your annual compensation) that I believe it can cut into your ability to fully leverage your salary package negotiations.

 Recruiters limit your opportunities because: